zuozhenggh/learning-library/oci-library/oci-hol/oci-hpc/hpc-ansys_fluent/access-cluster/access-cluster.md

 Estimated Lab Time: 10 minutes

-## Objectives
+### Objectives

+In this lab:
-In this lab, we will demonstrate how to access your High Performance Computing(HPC) Cluster Network on OCI.
+* We will demonstrate how to access your High Performance Computing(HPC) Cluster Network on OCI

-## Prerequisites
+### Prerequisites

-* Some understanding of cloud and database terms is helpful
+* Complete Lab 3 : Launch HPC cluster
 * Familiarity with Oracle Cloud Infrastructure (OCI) is helpful
 * Familiarity with networking is helpful